Mattish/Railtype-PSM-Engine/README.md

 GPU_SOFT: Same as before with pushing the matrix in batches to uniform in 10s. float attribute per vertex for matrix array number;
 GPU_HARD: Attributes for rotation, scale, translation and position each have 3 floats per vertex.~~

-Current state of the application @ 100 and 800 Things
+Current state of the application @ Things being 3 vertex/triangle.

 ```
 GPU_SOFT - Amount of Things:100 - fps:61 Memory usage: 2120KB